paulhyomintanner/TreatmentRegimenCDSS/README.md

 Link to video on the ratios: [https://youtu.be/ussRG5I1eiU](https://youtu.be/ussRG5I1eiU)

 - CPGs are found in the `CPGs` folder

+## Test case for superseding treatments with Flet:

 To test the Flet application (iteration 6), clone the repository.
 Then run the `iteration6.py` script.
 Dependencies: customtkinter, flet, json, math, os, and sys Link to video demonstration of the test case: https://youtu.be/oC-VRhtK05M

-## Test case for superseding treatments:

 ### Step 1: Input Patient data
 1. input - Select `MSF_3` - (other CPGs have not been updated to the final data model)